insilichem/ommprotocol/docs/index.rst

     ommprotocol <inputfile.yaml>

-Click `here <docs/input.rst>`_ to read more on how to create input files for OMMProtocol.
+Go to :ref:`input` to read more on how to create input files for OMMProtocol.

 Get help